How to Keep Your Eyes Healthy

 |

-Thousands of eye injuries happen each day at home, school, work, and play.
-With the use of adequate eye protection, many of these accidents, ranging from mild irritation to the tragic permanent loss of vision could easily be avoided.
+Thousands of eye injuries happen each day at home, school, work, and at play.
+With the use of adequate eye protection, many of these accidents, ranging from mild irritation to the tragic permanent loss of vision could be easily avoided.

 Preventing eye injuries at home could be as simple as slipping on a pair of safety glasses, safety goggles, or some other type of eye guard.
-For maximum protection, wear ANSI-approved eyewear when completing repair projects or undertaking hazardous activities that could easily result in an unnecessary eye injury.
-The protective eyewear, made of lightweight polycarbonate for comfort, can be purchased from your local hardware store or building supply store.
-The lens or frame will clearly be marked "ANSI Z87.1", indicating that the pair meets the American National Standards Institute (ANSI) Z87.1 safety standard.
+For maximum protection, wear ANSI–approved eyewear when completing repair projects or undertaking hazardous activities that could easily result in an unnecessary eye injury.
+Your choice of protective eyewear should be made of impact resistant and lightweight materials such as Trivex or polycarbonate.
+Furthermore, the lens or frame should clearly be marked “ANSI Z87.1”, indicating that the pair meets the American National Standards Institute (ANSI) Z87.1 safety standard.

 OSHA, the Occupational Safety and Health Administration, requires employers to establish guidelines ensuring the safety of the employees in the work environment, including eye safety and eye protection.
 To avoid eye injuries in the workplace, effective eye protection must be provided in the event employees are subject to hazards and irritants.
 With proper training and education required by all employees, eye safety should be easily maintained keeping on–the–job eye injury incidences minimal.
 Advise with your supervisor overseeing safety standards within the company to determine if your job safety requires the use of eye protection.

 Protecting your eyes during sports related activities is equally important.
 Because there are different levels of risk for eye injury depending upon the type of sport engaged in, be sure that you are using proper fitting eye protection tailored for each activity.
 Keep in mind, effective eye gear does not include your trendy, conventional frames and lenses; your fashionable sunglasses; or even your safety glasses intended for industrial use.
 The characteristics of these types of eyewear do not include the unique strength necessary to protect against injuries resulting from direct impacts, a common risk when participating in most sports.
-To learn more about the most appropriate type of eye protection required for optimal safety for you and your family, visit with the school’s athletic department, your eye care professional, or the local sporting goods store.
+To learn more about the most appropriate type of eye protection required for optimal safety for you and your family, visit with the school’s athletic department, or better yet, see your family’s eye care professional.

 |